Donna Norris (baseball)

 Donna Norris (1934 Culver City, California–October 7, 2013) played in the All-American Girls Professional Baseball League.

 Baseball career

 During her professional baseball career, Norris played in the positions of right field and utility infielder for two teams in 1953: the South Bend Blue Sox (playing 11 games) and the Fort Wayne Daisies (playing 5 games).
 She was described as a “sharp fielding infielder” and a “rookie flychaser.”

 Education

 Norris earned a degree from Pepperdine University in Physical Education.

 Family life

-When Norris died she was survived by five daughters: Carmel, Curtis, Alesia, Campbell and Christi; a brother Maurice, a sister, Karen, 12 grandchildren and 13 great-grandchildren.
+When Norris died, she was survived by five daughters, 12 grandchildren and 13 great-grandchildren.